In comes Chico

 More births and a death

-2009 – Left-back Ray Lambert died.
+2009 – Full-back Ray Lambert died.
 He joined the reds when he was just thirteen and went on to make 341 first-team appearances, netting just twice, including being part of the 1947 title-winning side.
 He also won five caps for Wales.

 1938 - George Gillett Jr. was born in Racine, Wisconsin.
 The then owner of the Montreal Canadiens ice hockey team brought fellow American Tom Hicks on board and took over the club in February 2007.
 He was eventually forced to sell up in October 2010.